Is the PADI Discover Scuba Diving for me?

 It’s a rare privilege to give someone an unforgettable experience that they will remember for the rest of their life.
 For some it might sound a bit underwhelming to be scuba diving in a swimming pool.
 For me there is no more rewarding feeling than seeing your students surface with big smiles knowing that it is like nothing they have ever experienced before.

 What’s it like to scuba dive?

-My students have told me it is “awesome”, “wonderful”, “fantastic”, “like being a spaceman”. “the best thing I have ever done”, “so good I’m going to learn to dive for real”.
-So I will leave it up to you.
+My students have told me it is "awesome", "wonderful", "fantastic", "like being a spaceman". "the best thing I have ever done", "so good I'm going to learn to dive for real".
+So we will leave it up to you.